gentle-giraffe-apps/Gentle-Engineering-Notes/ios-resilience-ui-testing.md

-# UI Torture Testing with XCUITest: A Minimal, Practical Approach (V1)
+# iOS Resilience Testing with XCUITest: A Minimal, Practical Approach (V1)

 *Jonathan Ritchey --- Gentle Giraffe Apps*

 ------------------------------------------------------------------------

-## Why Torture Testing Still Matters in the Age of AI
+## Why Resilience Testing Still Matters in the Age of AI

 Modern AI tools can now generate impressive unit tests in seconds.
 Yet despite this, many of the most expensive and embarrassing bugs in production apps still come from:

--   Asynchronous race conditions\
+- Asynchronous race conditions
--   View lifecycle timing issues\
+- View lifecycle timing issues
--   Cancellation bugs\
+- Cancellation bugs
--   Background / foreground transitions\
+- Background / foreground transitions
 - Partial state restoration after suspension

 These are *not* happy‑path bugs.
 They emerge under **chaotic, long‑running, real‑world interaction**.

-This is where **UI torture testing** still shines.
+This is where **UI resilience testing** still shines.

-Rather than checking correctness under perfect conditions, torture testing deliberately stresses the app under unpredictable usage
+Rather than checking correctness under perfect conditions, resilience testing deliberately stresses the app under unpredictable usage
 patterns: random taps, navigation, backgrounding, and relaunching---over and over.

-This article presents a **minimal, production‑practical V1 torture harness** that:
+This article presents a **minimal, production‑practical V1 resilience harness** that:

 - Requires **no app code changes**
 - Runs entirely in **XCUITest**
 - Works with any existing UI‑testable iOS app
 - Can be adopted **today**, not next quarter

 ------------------------------------------------------------------------

 ## The Core Idea

-At its heart, a UI torture test does just a few things:
+At its heart, a UI resilience test does just a few things:

 1. Launch the app
 2. Randomly perform user‑like actions
 3. Periodically suspend and resume the app
 4. Log everything with timestamps
 5. Let the test run long enough for rare failures to surface

 Even this simple model is enough to uncover: - Navigation crashes - Zombie views and leaked tasks - Half‑completed async pipelines -